Perl string quotation operators (q, qq, qr and qx)

 The above script prints the following output.

-I am XX chair XX the room.
+I am XX chair XX in the room.

 Regular Expression Options: